celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 ### Lock up Celo Gold

-Lock up Celo Gold for both accounts in order to secure the right to register a Validator and Validator Group.
-The current requirement is 10k Celo Gold to register a validator, and 10k Celo Gold _per member validator_ to register a Validator Group.
+Lock up testnet Celo Gold for both accounts in order to secure the right to register a Validator and Validator Group.
+The current requirement is 10k Celo Gold to register a validator, and 10,000 Celo Gold _per member validator_ to register a Validator Group.
 For Validators, this gold remains locked for approximately 60 days following deregistration.
 For groups, this gold remains locked for approximately 60 days following the removal of the Nth validator from the group.

 ```bash
 # On your local machine